 ASA members who practice solely outside of North America have the option to follow IVSC standards, USPAP or CUSPAP (if the member resides in Canada).
 View/download a complimentary copy of the International Valuation Standards.

-Object ID is an international standard for describing cultural objects.
+ASA participates in Object ID, an international standard for describing cultural objects.
 The Object ID project was initiated by the J. Paul Getty Trust in 1993 to combat the illegal appropriation of art objects by facilitating documentation of cultural property and by bringing together organizations around the world that can encourage its implementation.
 It was officially launched in 1997 and today is overseen by the International Council of Museums (ICOM).
 ASA participated in the development of Object ID and continues to support its use and promotion along with other art appraisal organizations, the art trade, museums, cultural heritage organizations, insurance companies, and major law enforcement agencies to include the Federal Bureau of Investigation (FBI), Scotland Yard and Interpol.
 View Object ID Record Sheet sample.